MightyNoob/FSharp101Contributions/README.md

 The contribution demonstrates object oriented style of [[functional programming]] in [[Language:FSharp|F#]].
-Persons, Employees, Departments and Companies are represented via [[class]] types.  [[Pure function]]s are implemented in piplining style to realise totaling and cutting salaries.
+Persons, Employees, Departments and Companies are represented via [[class]] types.  [[Pure function]]s are implemented in pipelining style to realize totaling and cutting salaries.

 == Illustration ==

 The company model uses classes for [[data composition]]:

-Basic types for [[string]]s and [[float]]s are used to represent names, addresses and saleries.
+Basic types for [[string]]s and [[float]]s are used to represent names, addresses and salaries.
 More advanced [[list]]s are used to represent a collection of the recently named [[class]]es (Employee, Department)

 [[Feature:Salary total]] and [[Feature:Salary cut]] are implemented by families of functions on the company types.
-We only show the family for totaling salaries here which uses piplinging style.
+We only show the family for totaling salaries here which uses pipelining style.

 <syntaxhighlight lang="fsharp">
 -- Total all salaries in a company